rferg012/rferg012.gethub.io/timeseries/index.md

 - [Construction Time Series Decomposition (HTML)](ConstructionTimeSeries.html)
 - [Construction Time Series Decomposition - Jupyter (IPYNB)](ConstructionTimeSeries.ipynb)

-The files used in the links above can be reach as the below github repository
+The files used in the links above can be reach at the below github repository.

 - [File Repository](https://github.com/rferg012/Time-Series-Analysis)